Muffin the Mule began his television career in 1946, but

 a slot on Children's Hour.

-of 'For the Children' in 1946, along with a clown
+'For the Children' in 1946, along with a clown called

-called Crumpet.
-Muffin went on to become Britain's
+Crumpet.
+Muffin went on to become Britain's first true

-first true television 'star' but poor old Crumpet
+television 'star' but poor old Crumpet vanished into

 The puppeteer of 'Muffin and his friends' was Ann